 2. Get an atlas.
 You’ll need this in case you don’t have cell phone reception.
 Also, Google Maps does not work as well in rural areas, if you are lucky enough to even have service.
 It’s a necessary back up and it’s also a good way to keep track of the routes you take on your travels (we just make notes directly on the map).

 3. Find a rest stop/place to sleep.
-Depending on your choice of vehicle, you will have different options of truck/rest stops that you can take advantage of while traveling from destination to destination.
+Depending on your choice of vehicle, you will have different options of truck/rest stops that you can take advantage of while traveling from destination to destination, if you do not have a vehicle just yet, check this 2021 Venture Rv Stratus SR261VBH.
 Our particular truck-and-trailer combination totals a stout 53 feet long with a laughable turning radius.
 Having a house on wheels has pros and cons – pros including pulling over to sleep wherever you want, while cons include the inability to go up steep and/or windy roads (that often lead to great climbing locations).
 When choosing your road trip vehicle, keep in mind that the type of vehicle you choose will affect where you can drive and stay.
 Since our truck-and-trailer combination brings us to over 50 feet, truck stops have been our optimal choice for staying overnight, getting gas, or just taking a quick nap.
 Here are our favorite websites that will assist you in finding a rest stop that fits your needs:

 – http://www.findfuelstops.com/ You simply type in your origin and destination points, then check off the amenities you are looking for, such as internet or showers, and BAM! you have a list of truck stops on your route.
 If you omit a destination, it will show a list of truck stops within 100 miles of the origin city/state you typed in.
 It’s nice because it will specifically state what amenities are provided at each location (overnight parking, lodging, bathrooms, gas, etc.) and give you the exit for each (to get specific directions you will need to find the truck stop via Google Maps).
 The only negative is that it doesn’t have full information on each truck stop, so as always, use at your own discretion.
 I miss having a job where you are supplied with a fuel card or your travels.
 If you are asking, what is a fuel card and how it can work for employees… Well let me tell you, if you manage a fleet, you can’t live without this.
 It makes it super easy to track and keep your fuel costs in check.